JamilleN/portable-portfolio/public/content/Profile.md

 ## Header
 - Hi, my name is Jamille👋.
-- I'm a CS💻 student at YorkU in Toronto, Ontario.
+- An incoming SWE intern at IBM.
-- Expectation Graduate Date - April 2025
+- A CS student at YorkU, expected graduation date - April 2025.

 ## About
 - A casual piano player🎹 (totally uncommon among Asians folks😉)